GentleCP/LibvDiff-public/README.md

 ```

 Then generate the version differences with `vdcs_generator.py`
+- `vdcs_generator.py` generate the version differences of input OSS.

 > before running the example, please make sure the source code of OSS and compiled binaries are in the right place.